orbs-network/orbs-spec/behaviors/services/public-api.md

 #### Query the transaction status and receipt
 * Query the transaction status by calling `GetTransactionStatus`.
-  * If no receipt was found return `NO_RECORD_FOUND` along with the reference block height and timestamp that were returned by `GetTransactionStatus`.
+  * If no receipt was found return the status along with the reference block height and timestamp that were returned by `GetTransactionStatus`.

 #### Get a receipt proof
-* Get a receipt proof by calling `BlockStorage.GenerateReceiptProof`.
+* Get a receipt proof for the receipt by calling `BlockStorage.GenerateReceiptProof`.
 * Return status `COMMITTED` along with the provided proof, block height and timestamp.

 &nbsp;